GluuFederation/docs-oxd-prod/docs/sources/configuration/index.md

 - **migration_source_folder_path:** Migration from previous versions is built into the `oxd-server`.
 To migrate old JSON files from previous versions, specify the path to folder/directory that contains those JSON files in this property.
 Those files will be read and imported once (during restart `oxd-server`, will not import them again).
 If using Windows OS, don't forget to escape the path separator, e.g. `C:\\OXD_OLD\\oxd-server\\conf`

-- **allowed_op_hosts:** Array containing a list of the `op_host` urls. oxd can only access the `op_hosts` from this list and all other calls will be rejected.
+- **allowed_op_hosts:** Array containing a list of the `op_host` urls. oxd can only access the `op_hosts` from this list and all other calls (to IDPs not present in this list ) will be rejected.
 If the list is empty then oxd is allowed to access any OpenID Connect Provider.

 - **storage:** This value can either be `h2` or `redis`.
 If `redis` is set, then `storage_configuration` must be specified with redis configuration details